 The Scholarship Academy (TSA) is a comprehensive scholarship preparatory program that teaches low-income, first generation college students to navigate the maze of financial aid in order to fund their college education.

-- An increase in competition for limited scholarship resources,
+An increase in competition for limited scholarship resources

-- The inability of students to address the gaps in their financial aid package over the course of their enrollment.
+The inability of students to address the gaps in their financial aid package over the course of their enrollment

-TSA students learn to negotiate their own financial aid packages, manage and prepare for tuition increases and independently navigate the scholarship pool beyond our direct support.
+their own financial aid packages, manage and prepare for tuition increases and independently navigate the scholarship pool beyond our direct support.
 The goal of Scholarship Academy isn’t just to get students to college financially, but empower them with the tools needed to stay there.
 Our students are equipped with the skills needed to reduce debt throughout school, increasing the likelihood of graduation.

-At The Scholarship Academy, our underlying strength is our ability to engage “below average” students.
+our underlying strength is our ability to engage “below average” students.
 Every student has a story to tell, a “selling point” that makes them attractive to a scholarship committee.
 We teach students to engage their passions – including entrepreneurship, exceptional community service endeavors, and leadership exploration to appeal for funding opportunities.

 Our education doesn’t end with the student; we teach families to look beyond GPA, financial status and social backgrounds to explore core “eligibility enhancers” such as launching a business venture, or implementing an international service project to fill financial aid gaps with private scholarship options.